 Welcome!

 I currently work as a Postdoctoral Fellow in the Department of Communications and New Media at National University of Singapore.
-Previously, I taught and conducted research at School of Journalism and Communication, Nanjing University, my alma mater, where I gained valuable experience in curriculum design, research management, as well as mentoring undergraduate and graduate students.
+Previously, I have taught and conducted research at School of Journalism and Communication, Nanjing University, my alma mater, where I gained valuable experience in curriculum design, research management, as well as mentoring undergraduate and graduate students.